twilio/twilio-client.js/PREFLIGHT_TWIML.md

 TwiML App - Echo
 ================

-If `PreflightTest.Options.ignoreMicInput` is set to `true`, `Device.testPreflight(token, options)` API requires a [token](https://www.twilio.com/docs/iam/access-tokens) with a single TwiML app that can capture and play an audio.
+If `PreflightTest.Options.fakeMicInput` is set to `true`, `Device.testPreflight(token, options)` API requires a [token](https://www.twilio.com/docs/iam/access-tokens) with a single TwiML app that can capture and play an audio.
 Following the [previous steps](#twiml-bins), create a TwiML Bin using the following template, and name it `Echo`.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>